Novel Direct Alpha Spectroscopy Technique for $^{225}$Ac Radiopharmaceutical detection in Cancer Cells: Introduction

 Conventional measurement techniques often rely on indirect gamma detection \cite{hooijman2024implementing}, which is problematic for isotopes like $^{225}$Ac that emit alpha particles without easily detectable gamma rays.
-This limitation prevents real-time monitoring of the behavior and function of alpha emitters in biological systems.
+This limitation prevents real-time monitoring of the behavior of alpha emitters in biological systems.
 Furthermore, conventional alpha detectors, while effective in industrial and scientific settings, are not well-suited for use in biological studies.
 These detectors typically operate under a vacuum to minimize attenuation, making them incompatible with measurements in living cell cultures.
 Addressing these challenges requires innovative detection methods that can provide direct and real-time insights into alpha-emitting isotopes under biologically relevant conditions.

-This study aims to develop a Bio-Sample Alpha Detector (BAD) and novel measurement protocols that enable in vitro investigation of $^{225}$Ac-labeled pharmaceuticals.
+This study aims to develop a Bio-Sample Alpha Detector (BAD) and novel measurement protocols for in vitro investigation of \textsuperscript{225}Ac-labeled pharmaceuticals.
 As a spin-off of a research project related to medical isotopes, we leveraged expertise and technology from the characterization of radioactive ion beams to develop the BAD for direct alpha spectroscopy on cell cultures.
-By focusing on the development of a silicon PIN (SiPIN) sensor-based alpha detector capable of operating at ambient temperature and normal atmospheric conditions, we investigated the alpha spectra of pancreatic cancerous cells incubated with labeled $^{225}$Ac.
-This approach represents a significant step forward in the field, as it not only enhances our understanding of the behavior of alpha-emitting radiopharmaceuticals in a biological context but also reduces the reliance on animal models.
-Such advancements contribute to a more ethical and potentially more accurate assessment of therapeutic efficacy.
+By focusing on the development of a silicon PIN (Si-PIN) sensor-based alpha detector capable of operating at ambient temperature and normal atmospheric conditions, we investigated the alpha spectra of pancreatic cancerous cells incubated with labeled \textsuperscript{225}Ac.
+While this approach provides valuable insights into the behavior of alpha-emitting radiopharmaceuticals at the cellular level, a full understanding of the redistribution and biological impact of recoiling daughter radionuclides will require further evaluations in more complex biological systems, such as animal models.
+Nonetheless, this study represents an important first step in advancing detection methods for TAT and reducing reliance on animal studies for initial evaluations of radionuclide behavior.

 Section 2 outlines experimental configurations and procedures, including a Geant4 simulation of the detector response.
 Geant4, short for Geometry and Tracking, is a Monte Carlo-based toolkit developed by CERN for simulating the passage of particles through matter, widely used in high-energy physics, medical physics, and space science.
 In Section 3, experimental data is analyzed, and results are discussed.
 Section 4 includes a summary and an outlook towards further developments and applications.